 Truth be told, I showed up this time around on this planet with a bunch of problems.
 My mother told me she never had an issue with insomnia, except during the time she was pregnant with me.
+She said, it was as if I never slept in the womb.
 As such, when I was born, I was exhausted, and slept so much, the nurses told her that if she didn’t force me to wake to feed, that I would die of malnutrition.
 She obliged their insistence, and thus continued my long journey with insomnia and low quality sleep patterns, for which I still use my toolbox for natural remedy and recovery nearly every day.

 I was also that kid in class to whom everyone was instructed to write get well letters.
 Before the age of 7 I was in and out of the hospital numerous times with immune complications, pneumonia, bronchitis, and allergic reactions to prescription drugs.
 The nurses knew me so well, I got the extra serving of green jello every evening at 7pm and I got to stay up late to watch tv a half hour later than all the other kids.
 I was one of their favorites.

-Until I was 22 I was on the list for flu vaccine for risk of complications due to compromised immunity and asthma.
+Until I was 22 I was on the list for flu vaccine for risk of complications “due to compromised immunity” and chronic asthma.
 I routinely suffered from streptococcal pharyngitis and sinus infection four times every year.
 I was diagnosed each year during my yearly checkups as anemic, hypoglycemic, and asthmatic.
 I used steroid inhalers until I was 27.

-So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplements and health food, smoothies, juicing junkie, living off of a lacto-ovo vegetarian diet.
+So, because of my compromised health at such a young age, and my mother’s worry, vigilance and pioneering spirit, in the 70s I was already a supplement-health food-smoothies-juicing junkie, living on a lacto-ovo vegetarian diet.

 With that diet, incredible discipline and diligence, and a passion for volleyball, I trained everyday as a teenager for the sport.
 I routinely pushed through my deficient supplies of oxygen and blood led my varsity team through district finals my senior year in high school.